LOT Polish Airlines Flight 16: Preparation for landing

 The airport was evacuated for the arrival of the aircraft, and roads around the airport were closed to accommodate emergency services.
 Other flights which were due into Warsaw were diverted or returned to their point of departure.

 At 14:40 CET the crew made a successful gear-up landing on Runway 33, with no injuries to anyone.
 The aircraft however, sustained substantial damage, resulting in a hull loss.
 All of those on board were evacuated within 90 seconds.

-The airport remained closed to traffic until 16:00 CET, 3 November 2011, to enable removal of crash debris and then a final inspection of runways and aprons.
+The airport runways remained closed to traffic until 16:00 CET, 3 November 2011, to enable removal of crash debris and then a final inspection of runways and aprons.

 Shortly after the evacuation, a team from the Polish State Commission on Aircraft Accidents Investigation (SCAAI) discovered that the C829 circuit breaker, which protects a number of systems including the alternate landing gear extension system, was "popped", or opened, interrupting the circuit.
 The C4248 breaker for the alternate landing gear system remained closed.

 After the plane was lifted off the runway, the C829 circuit breaker was closed, and the landing gear was extended using the alternate system.
 The plane was then towed to the LOT maintenance hangar for further investigation.

 Flight crew

-The captain of Flight 16 was Tadeusz Wrona, a 57-year-old veteran pilot with twenty years of experience on the 767.
-Both the captain and 51-year-old first officer Jerzy Szwarc held Airline Transport Pilot Licenses, accumulating over 25,000 hours of flying time between them, of which 15,000 were on 767 aircraft.
+Flight 16 was captained by Tadeusz Wrona, a 57-year-old veteran pilot with twenty years of Boeing 767 experience.
+Both the captain and the 51-year-old first officer, Jerzy Szwarc, held Airline Transport Pilot Licenses with a combined total of over 25,000 flying hours, including 15,000 hours on the Boeing 767.
+This accident gave rise to a new saying (Wrona in Polish means crow): "Leć jak Orzeł, ląduj jak Wrona" (Fly like an eagle, land like a crow).